kaosat-dev/Blenvy/tools/bevy_components/README.md

 ## Use

-### Existing components
+### Existing components & custom properties

-If you already have components defined manualy in Blender inside **custom properties** you will need to define them again using the UI!
+* If you already have components defined manualy in Blender inside **custom properties** you will need to define them again using the UI!
+* avoid mixing & matching: if you change the values of **custom properties** that also have a component, the custom property will be **overriden** every time you change the component's value
+* you can of course still use non component custom properties as always, this add-on will only impact those that have corresponding Bevy components

 ### adding components